 Vegetation Monitoring

-Track all vegetation risks on every meter of critical infrastructure, at scale
+Timely and accurately identify all vegetation risks on every meter of critical infrastructure, at scale

-Dangerous vegetation encroachment can damage electrical equipment, cause power outages and even trigger massive wildfires.
-Roots of vegetation may cause leakages to gas and water pipelines.
-For railways and road operators, it can mean safety risks for users and workers and delays in service.
+And for railways and road operators, it can mean safety risks for users and workers and delays in service.

-Traditional and often outdated methods to monitor vegetation don’t allow inspection of thousands of kilometres of assets, especially in hard-to-access areas and under extreme weather conditions.
-They also can be time-consuming and require many resources, training or special permits.
+They usually don’t allow proper inspection of large areas of thousands of kilometres of assets, especially in hard-to-access areas and under extreme weather conditions.
+They can also be time-consuming, prone to manual human error, require many resources, iterations and data standardisation, or even require special permits to fly.

 Included Variables